raya77/target.en/help/c-activities/automated-traffic-allocation/automated-traffic-allocation.md

 ---
 keywords: automated traffic allocation;targeting;Increment Count and Keep User in Activity;traffic allocation;auto-allocate;auto allocate
-description: Learn how to use an Auto-Allocate activity in Adobe Target that identifies a winner among two or more experiences and automatically reallocates more traffic to the winner.
+description: Learn how to use an Auto-Allocate activity in Adobe [!DNL Target] that identifies a winner among two or more experiences and automatically reallocates more traffic to the winner.
 title: What is an Auto-Allocate Activity?
 feature: Auto-Allocate
 exl-id: 2d1ddd71-2ca6-4f00-9d0c-eb25ede8fdb8